 \subsection{Scene Transition Hallucination}

 Scene transition hallucination (STH) occurs when a model fails to detect or describe transitions between different scenes in a video.
 This can result in blending elements from different scenes or failing to recognize the start of a new scene, leading to inaccurate descriptions.
-We created tasks to assess MLLMs' ability to detect scene transitions accurately.

-To create these evaluation tasks, we first filtered video pairs to identify those with distinct scenes, using captions from the original datasets to detect scene differences.
-After filtering, each video pair was concatenated in both possible orders to produce two unique long video clips.
-Additionally, an equal number of video pairs with no scene changes were collected to ensure dataset balance.
-For video clips containing a scene transition, the ground truth labels specified ``Yes'' for scene change and described the transition as ``\textit{from [Scene1] to [Scene2]}''.
-For clips without a scene change, the ground truth labels indicated ``No''.
+We design evaluation tasks to assess MLLMs' ability to detect scene transitions accurately.
+To create these tasks, we first filter video pairs to identify those with distinct scenes, using captions from the original datasets to detect scene differences.
+After filtering, each video pair is concatenated in both possible orders to produce two unique long video clips.
+Additionally, an equal number of video pairs with no scene changes are collected to ensure dataset balance.
+For video clips containing a scene transition, the ground truth labels indicate ``Yes'' for scene change and describe the transition as ``\textit{from [Scene1] to [Scene2]}''.
+For clips without a scene change, the ground truth labels indicate ``No''.